freeCodeCamp/guide/src/pages/javascript/closures/index.md

     }

 ```
-The late versions of javascript es6+ have a new keyword called let which can be used to give the variable a blockscope.
+The later versions of JavaScript (ES6+) have a new keyword called `let` which can be used to give the variable a
+block scope.

-There are also many functions (forEach) and entire libraries (lodash.js) that are dedicated to solve such problems as the ones explained above.
-They can certainly boost your productivity, however it remains extremely important to have knowledge of all these issues when attempting to create something big.
+There are also many functions (Array.forEach) and entire libraries (lodash.js) that are dedicated to solve such
+problems as the ones explained above.
+They can certainly boost your productivity, however it remains extremely
+important to have knowledge of all these issues when attempting to create a large app with many moving parts.

 ### More Information: